EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 d4N8Ni7VOTfpQDIlUqTIcmYAjg...
 ```

-#### Retrieve existing deposits
+#### Retrieve existing records
-We can use the token to display some deposits from the B2SHARE repository.
+We can use the token to display some records from the B2SHARE repository.
 Without explaining the detailed workings, the following command issues a request to get all records from the repository without doing verification of the source:

 ```python
 >>> import requests
 >>> r = requests.get('https://vm0045.kaj.pouta.csc.fi/api/records', params={'access_token': token}, verify=False)
 ```

 Most likely you will get a warning about insecure connections through HTTPS.
-You can ignore that for now.
+You can ignore this.

 To check whether the request succeeded, the `r` variable contains the HTTP response code: